coverclock/com-diag-placer/README.md

 # com-diag-placer

-Musings with SQLite,  X-Macros, and UTF-16 (A WORK IN PROGRESS)
+Musings with SQLite,  X-Macros, and UTF-16.

 # Copyright